Seniors-only coronavirus testing site opening in Baker

 Those signing up must be at least 60 years old, live in Baker and a have a valid ID confirming their age and residence.

+4. Drop off your packet at the designated drop off at City Hall which you will be directed to when you pick up the packet

+5. Come to the testing site on the date it is scheduled, which will be communicated to you when you pick up the packet

-You can find more details on the registration process here.
+You can find more details here.

 More News